tshigeki/GoogleAppsScript-AttendanceForm/README.md

 This GAS is deployed and used as a web app.<br>
 When the GAS web app URL is opened, the form screen is displayed, and attendance is recorded in SpreadSheet when the user answers.</p>

+## The feature of this GAS-based form is to determine whether the student is on campus based on GPS information.
+Reject attendance registration by different student ID numbers within a certain period of time using the same device information.
+Prevention of wrong entry by the student registration list.
+The day of the week, time, and length of attendance can be defined.
-# <Preparation>
+## <Preparation>
-## I. The "Roster", "Attendance", and "Total" sheets must be prepared in advance in SpreadSheet.
+### I. The "Name list", "Attendance", and "Total" sheets must be prepared in advance in SpreadSheet.
 The column layout of each sheet is shown below.
 1.
-### 1. name list sheet
+#### 1. Name list sheet
  　Column A: Student ID number, Column B: Name
-### 2. Attendance sheet (input from the form)
+#### 2. Attendance sheet (input from the form)
  　Column A: Student ID, Column B: Latitude, Column C: Longitude, Column D: DeviceID, Column E: Date of entry
-### 3. tally sheet
+#### 3. Total sheet
  　Column A: Student ID (copied from the roster sheet), Column B: Name (copied from the roster sheet), Column C: Attendance count (make sure that the CountIF function is picked up from the attendance sheet)
-## II.
+### II.
 Open GoogleAppsScript of GoogleSpreadSheet and create Code.gs and index.html.
 Paste the contents of this code there.
-## III.
+### III.
 If necessary, change the parameters of index.html.
 　　Parameter contents: Permitted location information (longitude, latitude), course name, day of the week, start time, available time for attendance input, student ID number list, university logo, background color, URL of file explaining location information permission settings
-## IV.
+### IV.
 Change the parameters of code.gs as necessary.
    Parameter contents: Time when duplicate entry is not allowed
-## V. Perform deployment.
+### V. Perform deployment.

 <p>The above steps will make the application work.<br>